Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 - [Assign the stock source](#assign-the-stock-source)
 - [Assign the accounts](#assign-the-accounts)

-In addition, you can use these procedures to edit the store settings, if you need to make changes to the settings that you have created when you used the wizard for creation.
+In addition, you can use these procedures to edit the store settings, if you need to make changes to the settings you created when you used the wizard for creation. <!---Ist das richtig?-->